forestgrape/coronavirus/index.md

 this new model is added:
 * Dry form transmission

-Compared to aerosols, tiny dry particulates can diffuse around (smoke), stay in air even longer and may have a higher lung deposition fraction and less clearance.
+Compared to aerosols, tiny dry particulates can diffuse around like smoke or better smoke is a collection of tiny dry particulates diffusing around, stay in air even longer and may have a higher lung deposition fraction and less clearance.

 It is argued
 * the described properties of dry form transmission explain well the observed transmission patterns for Betacoronaviruses.